SlicerMorph/Tutorials/MALPACA/MALPACA.md

 <p/>

-* The `medianEstimates` folder contains the final output of MALPACA storing in fcsv format.
-Each landmark file name has a suffix `_median`, suggesting it is the median of the estimates derived from using all templates.
+* The `medianEstimates` folder contains the final output of the MALPACA pipeline (mrk.json format).
+Each landmark file name has a suffix `_median`, suggesting it is the median of all the landmark estimates derived from each template.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_022.png">